yasifipo/yasifipo/README.md

 ## _data/prez/summary.md
 Contains list of all available prez (table of __prez__ in yaml)
 *  directory: mandatory, must be path to presentation (in filesystem), without any slash
-*  lang: optional, lang of prez.
-DEFAULT_LANG will be used if not set
+*  lang: optional, lang of prez. default_lang will be used if not set
 *  draft: optional, html files are not generated if set to True
 *  (any tag): optional
 *  server: optional, can be a str or list: server (or list of server) where presentation will be published